 - To bring together a team of investigators engaged in peer-reviewed collaborative research focused on cancer health disparities.

-- To integrate research on cancer disparities into existing and future AZCC research programs through inter-disciplinary collaborations.
+- To integrate research on cancer disparities into existing and future UACC research programs through inter-disciplinary collaborations.

 - To increase minority recruitment into research studies.